parthshingari28/100DaysOfCode/README.md

 ## Day 50 : Sep 22, 2021

 **Today's progress**: learned about dataframes, series, accessing data using dot & bracket notation and loc  & iloc for selecting data in Pandas.

+## Day 51 : Sep 23, 2021

+**Today's progress**: learned about indexes - how to set, reset and use indexes in pandas.